Home (2015 film): Theatrical

 Home was initially scheduled for release on November 26, 2014.
 On May 20, 2014, the film's release date was pushed back to March 27, 2015, switching places with another DreamWorks Animation film, Penguins of Madagascar.
-DreamWorks Animation's CEO Jeffrey Katzenberg, explained that Penguins, coming from one of DWA's most successful franchises, would have an easier task to stand out around the Thanksgiving holiday season while Home was to try taking advantage of a less competitive spring release window and repeat successful spring launches of some of DWA's original films, such as The Croods and How to Train Your Dragon.
+DreamWorks Animation's CEO Jeffrey Katzenberg, said Penguins, coming from one of DWA's most successful franchises, would have an easier task to stand out around the Thanksgiving holiday season while Home was to try taking advantage of a less competitive spring release window and repeat successful spring launches of some of DWA's original films like The Croods and How to Train Your Dragon.

-A 4-minute prequel short film called Almost Home was attached to theatrical showings of DreamWorks Animation's Mr. Peabody & Sherman in early 2014 and Blue Sky Studios' Rio 2 that same year.
-It was directed by Todd Wilderman, and features a score composed by Lorne Balfe.
+A 4-minute prequel short film called Almost Home was attached to theatrical showings of DreamWorks Animation's Mr. Peabody & Sherman in early 2014 and Blue Sky Studios' Rio 2 also in 2014.
+It was directed by Todd Wilderman and features a score composed by Lorne Balfe.
 The short shows the Boov and Captain Smek (again voiced by Steve Martin) in a sequence of unsuccessful attempts at finding a hospitable planet, before they finally come across the Earth.
-The film itself had its world premiere on March 7, 2015, for the first time to the public as the grand opening matinee of an international children's competition in the Championship Finals category for a young audience during the opening night of the Boulder International Film Festival Grand Opening Celebration's Fanfare Highlights Showcase event as a special BIFF headliner, becoming the first ever RealD 3D film in history to open the event and Boulder's "biggest opening night matinee in decades".
+The film had its world premiere on March 7, 2015, for the first time to the public as the grand opening matinee of an international children's competition in the Championship Finals category for a young audience during the opening night of the Boulder International Film Festival Grand Opening Celebration's Fanfare Highlights Showcase event as a special BIFF headliner, becoming the first ever RealD 3D film in history to open the event and Boulder's "biggest opening night matinee in decades".

 Home media

-Home was released digitally on June 26, 2015, and was released on DVD, Blu-ray and Blu-ray 3D on July 28, 2015.
+Home was released digitally on June 26, 2015, and came out on DVD, Blu-ray and Blu-ray 3D on July 28, 2015.
 In the United Kingdom, Home went to number one on the Official Video Chart in its first week of sale.